EMBO Practical Course in Advanced Optical Microscopy

-Co-sponsored by the Company of Biologists (CoB) and Journal of Cell Science, the European Microscopy Society (EMS) and the Royal Microscopical Society (RMS).
+Co-sponsored by the Wellcome Trust, the Company of Biologists (CoB) and Journal of Cell Science, the European Microscopy Society (EMS) and the Royal Microscopical Society (RMS).

 The Marine Biological Association